signalpoint/angular-drupal/README.md

 ## X-CSRF-Token
-The `angular-drupal` module automatically takes care of the `X-CSRF-Token` when it is needed during REST calls.
+The `angular-drupal` module automatically takes care of the `X-CSRF-Token` when it is needed.
 If you need to manually get the token it can easily be retrieved:
 ```
 drupal.token().then(function(token) {
   console.log('Got the token: ' + token);
 });
 ```

+# DISCLAIMER
+I (Tyler Frankenstein), admit I am very much a n00b when it comes to Angular JS.
+The way this module is currently written is by no means the "Angular" way to do it.
+Writing this module is my gateway into learning Angular.
+This module has unit test coverage to maintain quality.
+I very much welcome comments, criticisms and contributions for this project.
+Thank you!